AVSurfer123/table-tennis-robot/README.md

     roslaunch ball_detection vision_pipeline.launch

-Then to begin the ball controller, do
+Then to begin the robot arm controller, do

     rosrun planning ball_controller.py